Guide for Organizational Representative Payees

 These visits help us maintain effective lines of communication with you and give you the chance to ask us questions and to ask for help in resolving problems you experience.

-When our review is complete, we will send you a letter documenting our findings.
+When the review is complete, you will receive a letter documenting the findings.
 If we find that you have not followed our rules, the report will tell you about things you must change.

 The report may contain suggestions for ways you can improve your performance.